oracle/docker-images/OracleWebLogic/README.md

  * Oracle Linux Password: **welcome1**
  * WebLogic Domain Name: **base_domain**

+Make sure you build 12c with **-d**.

 ### Sample Domain for WebLogic 11g
-This second [Dockerfile](https://github.com/brunoborges/docker/blob/master/OracleWebLogic/samples/11g-domain/Dockerfile) shows how to extend **oracle/weblogic:10.3.6** and create a domain.
+This second [Dockerfile](samples/11g-domain/Dockerfile) shows how to extend **oracle/weblogic:10.3.6-dev** and create a domain.
+Make sure you build 11g with **-d**.

 ### Write your own WebLogic domain with WLST
 The best way to create your own, or extend domains is by using [WebLogic Scripting Tool](http://docs.oracle.com/cd/E57014_01/cross/wlsttasks.htm).
-The WLST script used to create domains in both Dockerfiles is [create-wls-domain.py](https://github.com/oracle/docker/blob/master/OracleWebLogic/samples/12c-domain/container-scripts/create-wls-domain.py) (for 12c).
+The WLST script used to create domains in both Dockerfiles is [create-wls-domain.py](samples/12c-domain/container-scripts/create-wls-domain.py) (for 12c).
 This script by default adds JMS resources and a few other settings.
 You may want to tune this script with your own setup to create DataSources and Connection pools, Security Realms, deploy artifacts, and so on.
 You can also extend images and override the existing domain, or create a new one with WLST.

 ## Building a sample Docker Image of WebLogic Domain
 To try a sample of a WebLogic image with a domain configured, follow the steps below: